atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ in getting things ready to go to Sir “Thomas lumley’s; arid I hope, my 1 t
 “dear, that you will' be of our party.’*
-“Who I!” answered he; “Why
+“Who I!" answered he; “Why
 I «.,
 ‘‘ should I go to Sir Thomas Lum“
 “?’*